The best hiking shorts: cool, comfy legs mean more miles on the trails

 They’re secured around the waist by a combination of an elastic hem and a drawcord (no fly), and they wick moisture away with aplomb when you work up a sweat.
 However, they also feature a couple of hand pockets (albeit very shallow ones – don’t entrust your car keys to these puny pouches), as well as a centrally located zipped back pocket for keeping things safe (it will fit a smart phone, at a squeeze).
 There’s also no inner lining, so they can be worn over several days with underwear.
 While you could wear them running all year round (if you’re hardy), as walking shorts they are very much intended for fair weather adventures.
 They offer excellent ventilation in the heat, with perforated panels making them extra breathable, but provide little in the way of thermal protection, nor cover for fending off aggressive flora such as nettles and brambles.
 Worn in the appropriate conditions, however, they’re good for galloping along the trails.

-The best hiking shorts for scrambling and climbing in warm weather
+The best long hiking shorts

 Specifications